Germany urges EU unity at Middle East crisis meeting | DW | 10.01.2020

 Libya conflict 'one of biggest on world stage'

-Concerns over the spiraling conflict in Libya will also be high on the agenda, after the EU condemned Turkey's decision to interfere in the conflict.
+Concerns over the spiraling conflict in Libya were also high on the agenda, after the EU condemned Turkey's decision to interfere in the conflict.

 Germany has warned that the situation could become "a second Syria," and pushed for a ceasefire in the northern African country.